 In 2005 ISKON reached a $9.5 million dollar settlement with children who had been abused in their temples.

 I interviewed ISKON’s communications director for another article.
-He said they have shifted their focus to attracting more South Asian temple members who lead regular lives, instead of pushing all members to become ‘full-time monks’.
+He highlighted a shift in their recruitment practices.
+Today pujas are designed to attract more conventional Hindus from South Asia, who lead regular civilian lives, with less of a push to become ‘full-time monks’.